Assasinphoenix/pyqt5-tutorial/splitter.rst

 =======
 Example
 =======
-Below is an example of an Splitter:
+Below is an example of a Splitter:

 .. literalinclude:: _examples/splitter.py